google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 - [Offline playback with DRM licenses](#offline-playback) is now supported on Android.
-- Chrome now [disables video tracks when a MSE video is played in the background](#background-video-track-optimizations) to optimize performance.
+- Chrome now [disables video tracks when an MSE video is played in the background](#background-video-track-optimizations) to optimize performance.
 - Web developers can [customize seekable range](#seekable) on live MSE streams.